 It comes in two sizes, 38mm and 42mm.
 I’m using the 42mm model, which fits my average-sized wrist quite well.
 It’s much heavier than I was anticipating.
-The 83g weight was difficult to get used to at first, but now I rarely notice the watch on my wrist.
+The 83g weight was difficult to get used to initially, but now I rarely notice the watch on my wrist.

 Compared to other devices like the Steel HR, the ScanWatch has a bigger, brighter PMOLED display.
 It’s monochrome and fairly low-res, but it’s good enough for simple notifications or checking out real-time ECG readings.
 I do wish it was a tad brighter; it can be hard to see in direct sunlight.

 Withings advertises 30-day battery life for the ScanWatch.
 It’s entirely possible to get 30 days out of a single charge, but you’ll need to be careful about which features you’re turning on.
-I used the ScanWatch with raise-to-wake and auto-brightness turned on, respiratory scan set to auto, and six tracked exercises, and I had about 11% battery left after 10 days.
-Granted, this was my first week using the device, so I was checking over the settings and fine-tuning the device much more than I normally would.
+I used the ScanWatch with raise-to-wake, and auto-brightness turned on, respiratory scan set to auto, and six tracked exercises, and I had about 11% battery left after 10 days.
+Granted, this was my first week using the device, so I checked over the settings and fine-tuned the device much more than I normally would.
 I expect battery life to improve a bit over time.
 However, that’s still a far cry from the advertised month-long battery life.

-Luckily, if the battery hits zero, power saving mode kicks in.
+Luckily, if the battery hits zero, the power-saving mode kicks in.
 You can then use your ScanWatch for an additional 20 days.
 It’ll still keep track of the time, as well as your steps and sleep.

 Withings ScanWatch review: Health and fitness tracking